isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_release"></a>nx_dhcp_release

-Rilascia indirizzo IP con lease
+Rilasciare l'indirizzo IP con lease

 ### <a name="prototype"></a>Prototipo